The practice of billing patients for any balance left after deductibles, coinsurance, and insurance oayments have been made.

-Paper or electronic form sent by Medicare to the service provider that explains how payment was determined for a claim.
+Paper or electronic form sent by Medicare to the service provider that explains how payment was determined for a claim, aka explanation of benefits.

 Specified Low Income Medicare Beneficiaries

-Beneficaries with resources similar to Qualified Medicare Beneficiaries, but with slightly higher incomes.
+Beneficiaries with resources similar to Qualified Medicare Beneficiaries, but with slightly high incomes.

-Depleting private or family financies to the point where the individual or family becomes eligible for Medicaid assistance
+Depleting private or family finances to the point where the individual or family becomes eligible for Medicaid assistance.

 Program that allows states to expand their Medicaid eligibility guidelines to cover more categories of children.